 These tiny, pale, porcelain nightmares were pottery dolls manufactured in Germany in 1850, and intended for children to play with during bath time.
 Some were sold in tiny bathtubs or coffins.
 Their popularity soared in Britain and America, where they were baked into cake as a nice (or not so nice, depending on your tolerance for creepy little porcelain girls) surprise for kids.

-Fun fact: Male versions are called “Frozen Charlies”
+Male versions are referred to as “Frozen Charlies”

 These little dolls can be anywhere from less than an inch up to 18 inches tall, and now turn up on beaches as a highly-sought-after find.
 Many beachcombers dream of finding a tiny porcelain arm, leg, torso, or head.
 Though they are certainly not as sweet a beach find as a nice piece of sea glass or a beautiful seashell, they are fascinating and rich historical items.